 Gremolata on Steak

-Gremolata is a traditional Italian dish consisting of chopped herbs, lemon zest, garlic and parsley and served on a Milanese braised veal shank.
-The basic ingredients of Gremolata is mostly grated lemon peel to inject with the zest.
-However, other citrus fruits can also be used such as grapefruit, lime or orange.
+Gremolata is a traditional Italian dish consisting of chopped herbs, lemon zest, garlic, and parsley served on a Milanese braised veal shank.
+The basic ingredients of Gremolata are mostly grated lemon peel to inject with the zest.
+However, other citrus fruits such as grapefruit, lime, and orange can also be used.
 The modern Gremolata dish leaves out coriander, parsley, sage and mint.
-This allows an addition of freshly grated wasabi rhizome to your combination: the Gremolata will be a more interesting dish with extra taste and richness.
+This allows the addition of freshly grated wasabi rhizome to your combination: the Gremolata will be a more interesting dish with extra taste and richness.
 Wasabi Gremolata will add a special taste to braised meats such as osso bucco, kurobuta pork and rare steaks.
-For seafood such as halibut or tuna wasabi will be a great addition.
+Wasabi will be a great addition to seafood, such as halibut or tuna.

 Mayonnaise